Kailari/kokonaisuus-book/src/chapter_6.md

 // The compiler does not complain, but we cannot bypass borrowing rules,
 // even when we are using `RefCells`.
 This panics at runtime.
 ```
 The code panics on the second line as we are trying to fetch mutably while immutable borrow is still alive.
-Fetching multiple times mutably is valid, though:
+Fetching multiple times immutably is perfectly valid, though *(It's called aliasing, I think)*:
 ```rust,noplaypen
 let positions_ref_a = storage.fetch_ref::<PositionComponent>().as_ref();
 let positions_ref_b = storage.fetch_ref::<PositionComponent>().as_ref();
 ```

-The first example causes issues if we were to move the storage accesses to temporary variables:
+There are also some additional issues if we were going to try and move the storage accesses to temporary variables:
 ```rust,panics,noplaypen
 let mut velocities = storage.fetch_mut::<VelocityComponent>();
 let frictions = storage.fetch_ref::<FrictionComponent>();